Menu

 If you have a king-size bed, which is 76”x80”, you can even rotate your bed 90 degrees (or a quarter-turn).
 If done evenly, the long side will only hang off by two inches on either side, which is a small enough overhang that it won't be noticeable for you sleeping on it, and won't diminish the support layers within the mattress itself.

-For the first few years of ownership, Campbell says rotating it once per quarter will make the most out of the layers of comfort and support.
-After that you can switch to rotating it twice per year.
+For the first few years of ownership, Campbell says regular rotation on your bed frame once per quarter, as a rule of thumb, will make the most out of the layers of comfort and support.
+After that you can switch to rotating it twice per year as a general rule.

 What to Do When Nothing Feels Comfortable

 Rotating your mattress can help keep it comfortable and supportive, but all mattresses have a lifespan.
-The average mattress lasts from 7 to 10 years, so if you’re approaching those years, it could be time to break up with your current mattress.
+Regardless of the mattress company, the average mattress lasts from 7 to 10 years, so if you’re approaching those years, it could be time to break up with your current mattress.
 If it’s noticeably sagging, no longer comfortable, or doesn’t feel like it used to, it could be time for an upgrade.

 The Sleep Experts™ at Mattress Firm are always available to find the right mattress for your sleeping style, whether you prefer to shop online in your pajamas or in store.